wielandgmeiner/javacard_playground/README.md

 - `gp.jar` - a working and easy to use tool for applets management, from https://github.com/martinpaljak/GlobalPlatformPro (LGPL3)
 - `ant-javacard.jar` - ant task to build javacard applet, from https://github.com/martinpaljak/ant-javacard (MIT)
-- `ext` folder - JavaCard SDK of different versions (Oracle-owns-you-and-your-grandma license)
+- `sdks` folder - JavaCard SDK of different versions (Oracle-owns-you-and-your-grandma license)

 Makes sense to make an alias for `gp.jar`: